Nilsty/elstack-qa-monitoring/README.md

 3. Go to discover and select the fields you are interested in to have a less convoluted view.
 ![index pattern](/images/selected-fields.png)

-4. Build some nice visualisations in the Visualize section I highly recommend using a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-kibana-dashboards-and-visualizations) to get into this.
+4. Build some nice visualisations in the Visualize section.

+I highly recommend using a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-kibana-dashboards-and-visualizations) to get into this.